 The Ambivalence of Emancipation.
-Psychanalysis between Negative Dialectics and Functional Integration in US Sociology, post-WWII
+Psychoanalysis between Functional Integration and Dialectical Negativity in US Sociological Theories, post-WWII.

 Dissertation in Sociology

 My dissertation explores the ambiguous legacy of psychoanalysis by analyzing a number of sociological theories which prominently integrate Freudian concepts in the field of US sociology, post WWII.
 It is specifically interested in the gap that opens up between the physical encounter of the originally Frankfurt based Institute for Social Research and US sociology during the Institute’s American and the delayed reception of Critical Theory, its social-philosophical legacy, which begins in the late 1960s.
 In the context of my research interest, psychoanalysis functions as a common reference system of otherwise conflicting approaches.
 I ask for the critical potential of Freudian theory and trace theoretical and personal encounters in order to illuminate a period of conformity, challenges, and changes within the disciplinary field.